-It is therefore recommended the Council NOTES the Signing and Common Seal Register for between 1 September and 19 September 2022 as detailed in Attachment 1 to this Report.
+It is therefore recommended the Council NOTES the Signing and Common Seal Register for between 1 September and 19 September 2022 as detailed in Attachment 1 to Report CJ167-10/22.

 For between 1 September and 19 September 2022, four documents were executed by affixing the Common Seal.
 A summary is provided below: